supertokens/create-supertokens-app/boilerplate/frontend/angular-prebuilt/README.md

 -   The frontend code is located in the `/src` folder.
 -   Our frontend will have 3 Angular components, a `home`, `auth` and `root` component.
--   The `home` component will use `supertokens-web-js` SDK for session management and the `auth` component will use `supertokens-auth-react` for Authentication flows and UI.
+-   `supertokens-auth-react` will be used in `home` for session management and in the `auth` for Authentication flows and UI.
--   Since both the `home` and `auth` components (since `supertokens-auth-react` SDK uses `supertokens-web-js`) depend on `supertokens-web-js`, we can initialize this library in our root component.
-This will also reduce the bundle sizes for the `home` and `auth` component.
+-   Since `supertokens-auth-react` SDK uses `supertokens-web-js` underneath we only need to initialize `supertokens-auth-react` on the main route.
--   The `root` component contains our routing logic with refrences to the the `home` and `auth` component modules to enable code splitting.
+-   The `root` component contains our routing logic with references to the the `home` and `auth` component modules to enable code splitting.

 ## Author